mariajosematar/mariajosematar/readme.md

 - 🌱 I'm currently learning about artificial intelligence :sparkles:
 - :hugs: I'm looking to collaborate with other developers
-- 🥅 Goals 2022: Learn more about Blockchain and Artificial Intelligence.
+- 🥅 Goals 2023: Learn more about Artificial Intelligence.
 - ⚡ Fun fact: I love to draw and play the guitar